bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 point about the center at 0,0.

-The `radialPoint` function just takes a point that lays straight down radius from the center and rotates it to angle `theta` from there.
+The `radialPoint` function just takes a point that lays straight down a distance `radius` from the center and then rotates it to an angle `theta` from there.

 {% highlight javascript %}
 Yome.sidePoints = (st) =>